Sister Abhaya murder case: Alleged confession

 In September 2009, the tapes, which were claimed to be recordings of the narco tests conducted by CBI agents on the three accused were leaked to Kairali TV, a local television station.
 These revealed the alleged confessions of Father Jose Poothrikkayil, Father Thomas M. Kottur and Sister Sephy, who were all in the state of sedation.
 The videos, which have been uploaded to YouTube, showed the suspects detailing what happened during the night of the murder after having been injected with the truth serum.
 It was not clear whether the tapes were authentic or if it were accepted as evidence by the court.

 2018 developments

-In January 2018, reports indicated that former superintendent of the police, K.T.
+In January 2018, reports indicated that former SP, K.T.
 Michael, was included in the list of the accused in the case based on an order of a special CBI court.
 Michael, who was part of the preliminary police investigation, was charged for allegedly destroying evidence such as the victim's robe and diary.
 His name was removed following a case filed at the High Court against the charges.

 In March 2018, Father Jose Poothrukkayil was acquitted by the special CBI court, which cited a failure on the part of the prosecutors to find substantial evidence that proves the accused visited the convent on the day of the murder.
 The discharge petitions of the other two were rejected.